Matrix Representations of Operators

 The term

-Since the inner product is conjugate symmetric, we can equivalently write this as:
+Since the inner product is conjugate symmetric, we can equivalently write the components of

 The inner product of